HiBorn4/HiBorn4/README.md

 <br />
 <h1 align="center"> Aryan Shirke - @HiBorn4 </h1>

+## About Me
+I am Aryan Santosh Shirke, a passionate and dedicated computer science student pursuing my Bachelor of Technology (B.Tech) in Computer Science and Engineering at the prestigious Indian Institute of Information and Technology Dharwad.

+## Education
+- Bachelor of Technology (B.Tech) in Computer Science and Engineering
+- Indian Institute of Information and Technology Dharwad

+## Skills
+- Programming Languages: C, C++, Python, Java
+- Web Technologies: HTML, CSS, JavaScript
+- Frameworks: Flutter
+- Databases: MySQL, PostgreSQL
+- Areas of Interest: Web and Mobile App Development, Computer Networks, Database Management Systems, Software Engineering, Cybersecurity, Artificial Intelligence (AI) and Machine Learning

+## Experience
+- Actively participated in various extracurricular activities, including organizing events and taking on positions of responsibility, showcasing my leadership and teamwork skills.

+## Interests
+I am always eager to learn, collaborate, and contribute to meaningful projects in the field of technology.
+I constantly strive to expand my knowledge and stay up-to-date with the latest industry trends.

 ### 👨‍💻 &nbsp;About Me

 🎓 &nbsp;I'm a Computer Science and Engineering Sophomore at IIIT Dharwad, Karnataka